liptao/liptao.github.io/README.md

 # Welcome to Eric's personal page
 This page features a selection of my personal projects.

+Please contact me at eric@lipeitao.com if you have any questions regarding my work!

 ## Research projects

 ### Master of Public Policy Thesis: [Firm Heterogeneity and Participation in Trade Policy](https://repository.library.georgetown.edu/handle/10822/1043955)